 - Were the franchisor’s projections for your business performance accurate?

 - Did the franchisor provide all the promised help and assistance for the start of the business?

 - How useful was the support, training and manual?

 - Is there a high demand for the franchise’s goods or services?

-- Is the franchisor prompt and efficient in dealing with problems which arise when running a franchise?
+- Is the franchisor prompt and efficient in dealing with problems?

 - How much control is exercised by the franchisor in practice?

 - Is the franchise providing a satisfactory return?

 What general business advice is available on buying a franchise?

 You can find additional information about the process of buying a franchise and whether it’s suitable for you at the ‘which franchise’ website.
 This website is a credible source for general franchising advice, as it’s the official online partner of the British Franchise Association.